Should you hire a local tour guide when traveling in Mexico?

 Even if you have time, spend at least half of the day on a walking tour with a local guide.
 Later you can make your own excursions or even walk the same route on your own, no need to walk all day with a guide.

-Tour guides are amazing sources of information on everything you need to know about the local culture and heritage.
-Many local guides have decades of experience and know much more than any tour group passing through or even the thickest guide book.
+Tour guides are an amazing source of information on everything you need to know about the local culture, traditions, and heritage.
+Many local guides have decades of experience and know much more than any tour group passing through or even the most popular guide book.

-Not all travelers are street-wise and for this reason, it is often safest to visit certain areas with a guide.
+Not all neighborhoods are safe enough, the best way to visit certain areas is to go there with a local guide.
 Not only can they serve as a deterrent for would-be petty thieves but they can also help you avoid being scammed.